One-stop pension provision and risk coverage Private pension provision

 • The policy was signed before the insured's 66th birthday.

-• The insured has reached age 60 when the amount is redeemed.
+• The insured was 60 when the lump sum was paid out.

-• The policyholder and the insured are identical.
+• The policyholder and the insured are the same person.

 • Earnings (interest and bonuses) are exempt from income tax during the term.